kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

     # btrfs subvolume create <subvolume name> <location>
 {% endhighlight %}

 We will need to make a "root" subvolume, but other than that, it is up to you what subvolumes you would like to create.
-For a desktop use-case, you may want a "home" subvolume if you are the only user, or a subvoume for each user.
+For a desktop use-case, you may want a "home" subvolume if you are the only user, or a subvolume for each user.
 A "var" subvolume can be handy for package management purposes, and perhaps you will want a "data" subvolume for shared files, such as music and movies.
 In a server scenario, you may want an "opt" subvolume for various services.
 I will demonstrate with the subvolumes I used (again, in the /mnt/btrfs/ directory):

 {% highlight text %}
     # btrfs subvolume create root .